-Imagine facing any of these challenges as a single task to simply “do” in one fell swoop.
+Imagine your problem-solving method for any of these was to treat it as a single task to do in one fell swoop.
 A few words that may come to mind are: exhausting, terrifying, and “miss me with that.”

-But that’s because, you guessed it, none of these is a single problem.
-Rather than some towering 7-foot monster, each is more like a bunch of little baby problems (problem-itos, if you will) standing on each other’s shoulders wearing a trench coat to fool you.
+But that’s because (you guessed it) none of these is a single problem.
+Rather than some towering 7-foot monster, each is more like a bunch of tiny baby problems (problem-itos, if you will) standing on each other’s shoulders wearing a trench coat to fool you.